 Emphasis on a Major or Minor in Spanish

-Pharmacy students are strongly encouraged to complete both the Medical Spanish Track and a major or minor in Spanish.
+Pharmacy students are strongly encouraged to complete both the Medical Spanish Concentration and a major or minor in Spanish.
 A major in Spanish requires the completion of a minimum of 33 credit hours in the language with at least 24 hours at the 300 level or higher.
 A minor requires the completion of a minimum of 21 credit hours with at least 12 of those hours at the 300 level or higher.
 The desirability for Spanish fluency among health care providers is emphasized to entering first-year students and continually reinforced by their academic advisors as they progress through the curriculum.
-For details regarding completion of a major or minor in Spanish and the Medical Spanish Track, students are encouraged to contact their pharmacy academic advisor.
+For details regarding completion of a major or minor in Spanish and the Medical Spanish Concentration, students are encouraged to contact their pharmacy academic advisor.